 jeyapradeep's Story

 jeyapradeep joined Watsi on October 30th, 2016.
-Five years ago, jeyapradeep joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jeyapradeep's most recent donation supported Budensiano, a small-scale farmer from Uganda, to fund life-changing thyroidectomy surgery.
+Six years ago, jeyapradeep joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jeyapradeep's most recent donation supported Pov, a 43-year-old rice farmer from Cambodia, to fund surgery to remove a growth on her eye.

 Impact